Tw1ddle/Sky-Shader/README.md

-# Sky and Particles
+# Sky and Particles Editor

+Run it in the browser [here](http://samcodes.itch.io/sky-shader-editor).
 Building on the sky shader and particle system code used in my entry for Ludum Dare 33, [Otherworldly Stars](http://samcodes.itch.io/otherworldly-stars).

 ### Usage